-Keyword research – a multi-step process that’ll involve your SEO agency talking to your sales team, doing industry research and reviewing your competitors’ websites (amongst quite a few other things).
+That’s because keyword research is a multi-step process that’ll involve your SEO agency talking to your sales team, doing industry research and reviewing your competitors’ websites (amongst quite a few other things).
 Then they need to create a matrix of target keywords, research search volumes, assess difficulty, and group them logically according to which ones belong on which pages on your website.
-Time required: up to 30 hours depending on the scope of the project.

-Tracking and goal setup – adding agreed keywords to tracking software, setting up Google Analytics, Search Console, Tag Manager etc. Time required: 2-3 hours.
+Adding agreed keywords to tracking software, setting up Google Analytics, Search Console, Tag Manager, and more.
+Time required: 2-3 hours.

-Strategy development – findings from all of the above research needs to be visualised in a month by month SEO strategy with rows pertaining to content, link/brand building, technical fixes etc. Time required: up to ten hours.
+The findings from all of the above research needs to be visualised in a month by month SEO strategy with rows pertaining to content, link/brand building, technical fixes etc. Time required: up to ten hours.

-Factors that affect timescales
+Factors that affect SEO timelines